lightblue-platform/lightblue-docs-developer/key_decisions/README.md

 Short answer: no.

 More details:
-* Performance of Gson is bad compared to other options, see output of [this unit test](https://github.com/lightblue-platform/lightblue/blob/master/rest/metadata/src/test/java/com/redhat/lightblue/rest/metadata/GsonTest.java)
+* Performance of Gson is bad compared to other options.
 * Handling of generics is not good, so if model contains generics use something else

 Recommend only using Gson for quick and simple hacks and only in testing.
 Recommend not using in releasable code.